U.S. President Joe Biden to ban Russian oil imports over Ukraine war

 But the rules issued by the Treasury Department allow Russian energy transactions to keep going through non-sanctioned banks that are not based in the U.S. in an effort to minimize any disruptions to the global energy markets.

-The sanctions created a possible trade-off for the president between his political interests at home and abroad.
-By invading Ukraine, Russia has potentially fed into the supply chain problems and inflation that have been a crucial weakness for Biden, who now is trying to strike a balance between penalizing Putin and sparing American voters.
+The sanctions created a possible trade-off for the President between his political interests at home and abroad.
+By invading Ukraine, Russia has potentially fed into the supply chain problems and inflation that have been a crucial weakness for Mr. Biden, who now is trying to strike a balance between penalising Mr. Putin and sparing American voters.

 “Our sanctions package we specifically designed to allow energy payments to continue,” he said.